-The Modern Slavery Act 2015, requires, amongst other things, businesses with a minimum turnover of £36 million to disclose all steps taken (if any) during the preceding financial year to ensure that slavery and human trafficking are not taking place in their supply chains and business.
+The Modern Slavery Act 2015, requires businesses with a minimum turnover of £36 million to disclose all steps taken (if any) during the preceding financial year to ensure that slavery and human trafficking are not taking place in their supply chains and business.
 This is the latest in a line of both international and national reporting obligations (such as the California Transparency in Supply Chains Act of 2010 or the US Securities and Exchange Commission’s Conflict Minerals Rules) aiming at increasing transparency in supply chains and boosting corporate social responsibility.
 Businesses with a financial year starting today (1 April 2016) will be the first ones to be required to publish such a statement – what can they expect?

 Who is affected?